GNOME/librsvg/ARCHITECTURE.md

 equal?" or "did this computed result equal this test reference number?".

-We use `f64` numbers in Rust, and `double` numbers in C, for all computations on real numbers.
-These types cannot be simply compared with `==` effectively, since it doesn't work when the numbers are slightly different due to numerical inaccuracies.
+We use `f64` numbers in Rust for all computations on real numbers.
+Floating-point numbers cannot be compared with `==` effectively, since it doesn't work when the numbers are slightly different due to numerical inaccuracies.

 Similarly, we don't `assert_eq!(a, b)` for floating-point numbers.